The FutureLets Limited Privacy Notice

 We keep our mechanisms for transferring personal data outside of the UK and/or the EEA under regular review to ensure that these are in line with UK data protection laws.

 Please note that we may contact you in connection with the purposes set out above, by post or by electronic means (including telephone, text messages, email, social media messaging, or any other suitable electronic method).

 You have the right to:

-- Request correction of the personal data that we hold about you.
-This enables you to have any incomplete or inaccurate data we hold about you corrected, although we may need to verify the accuracy of the new personal data that you provide to us.
+Request correction of the personal data that we hold about you.
+This enables you to have any incomplete or inaccurate data that we hold about you corrected, although we may need to verify the accuracy of the new personal data.

-- Withdraw consent at any time where we are relying on consent to process your personal data.
-However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
-If you withdraw your consent, we may not be able to provide certain products or services to you and in particular we may not be able to process your application for accommodation.
-We will advise you if this is the case at the time you withdraw your consent.
-You can ask us or third parties to stop sending you marketing messages at any time by logging into your website account and checking or unchecking relevant boxes to adjust your marketing preferences, or by following the “unsubscribe” (or similar) links on any marketing message sent to you or by contacting us at any time.
-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a purchase, product/service experience or other transactions.
+Withdraw consent at any time when we are relying on consent to process your personal data.
+This will not affect the lawfulness of any processing carried out before you withdraw your consent.
+You can ask us to stop sending you marketing messages at any time by following the “unsubscribe” (or similar) links on any marketing message sent to you, or by contacting us at any time.

 Exercising your rights

-If you are not satisfied with Coventry University’s proposed resolution of your complaint you have the right to contact the Information Commissioner’s Office.
+If you are not satisfied with the proposed resolution of your complaint, you have the right to contact the Information Commissioner’s Office.
 Further information can be found on the Information Commissioner’s website at www.ico.org.uk or via their helpline on 0303 123 1113.